NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: Experimental Setup

-\paragraph{Models} We utilize \datasetName to assess the cultural adaptability of current models, spanning open-source and proprietary closed-source LLMs.
+We utilize \datasetName to assess the cultural adaptability of current models, spanning open-source and closed-source LLMs.
 The models evaluated encompass a wide scope, differing in the number of parameters and finetuning objectives.